eimaanfatima208/RiskGueardAI/README.md

 ---

 ## **License**
-This project is open-source and available under the **MIT License**.
+This project is open-source and available to everyone.

 ---